 Back when mobile browsing first became a priority, the most popular solution involved having separate desktop and mobile sites.
 That’s double the amount of maintenance and updates.

 Nowadays, it makes much more sense to have one site that shares the same URL and is accessible to all devices.

 When lower bounce rates and better SEO ranking combine, the result is often higher conversion rates.
 Add into the mix a fantastic user experience and seamless navigation between the pages on your website, and you have yourself a strong model for success.

-The easier you make it for your website visitors to find what it is they are looking for — or to succinctly explain what it is you do — the more likely you are to convert them.
+The easier you make it for your website visitors to find what it is they are looking for — or succinctly explain what can you do for them — the more likely you are to convert them.

-Presenting this information clearly across multiple device breakpoints only helps this situation.
+Presenting this information clearly across multiple devices only helps this situation.
 And this is another reason why responsive web design can be a great help for your business

 No-one likes a high bounce rate.

-Content is not always the problem however.
-Design has just as big a part to play in a users experience of your website.
-And if your content is great, but difficult to digest on mobile or tablet devices, then users will become frustrated and quickly leave in search of a better answer to their questions.
+Content is not always the problem, however.
+The design has just as big a part to play in a users experience of your website.
+And if your content is great but difficult to digest on mobile or tablet devices, then users will become frustrated and quickly leave in search of a better answer to their questions.